 Shellfish flesh classifications (carried out under the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) Regulations, 1996 (S.I.
-No. 147 of 1996), as amended by the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) (Amendment) Regulations, 2000 (S.I.
-No. 390 of 2000)) indicate faecal contamination in shellfish flesh.
-Sampling has been carried out by the Sea Fisheries Protection Authority (SFPA) on a monthly basis.
+No. 147 of 1996)) indicate faecal contamination in shellfish flesh.
+Sampling is carried out by the Sea Fisheries Protection Authority (SFPA) on at least a monthly basis.

-The licensed areas within this designated shellfish area are classified as Class A meaning that shellfish may be collected for direct human consumption and meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
-Therefore, there is no indication of faecal contamination in the area.
+The licensed area within Bantry Bay South is classified as Class B meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
+However, the monitoring data available was found to be compliant with the shellfish guideline value for faecal coliforms.